 When your life spins out of control, asking for help is a sign of strength, not weakness.

-The American Psychological Association recommends you seek the help of a trained mental health professional if:
+The American Psychological Association advises that you get the help of a trained mental health provider if:

 You constantly worry.

 You feel as if you can't handle things alone.

 Your feelings are affecting your job, relationships, or sleep or eating habits.